 So what does this all mean?

 This of course doesn’t mean that Taylor can’t pull off a dark smokey eye, it’s merely the difference between a sultry smoked out eye and a dark-n-beady bat eye (but hey, maybe that’s the look you’re after, and now you know what you need to do lol).

 You hooded eye gals already know that poor eyeshadow placement can make your eyes look downturned or even more hooded.
-Ultra thick lashes overshadow the already shadowed eyes, and a brow that curves around a hood is a big no-no. Because Taylor (and her makeup artist) get that, her eye makeup typically looks nothing short of stunning.
+Ultra thick lashes will overshadow the already shadowed eyes, and a brow that curves around a hood is a big no-no. Because Taylor (and her makeup artist) get that, her eye makeup typically looks nothing short of stunning.